kjolley/BIGSdb/README.txt

+v1.17.2: *Improved sequence query using exemplars and AJAX polling.
+This
-v1.17.1: *Fast mode using exemplars for web-based scanning.
+          speeds up scanning of whole genome sized queries. v1.17.1: *Fast mode using exemplars for web-based scanning.
          *Kiosk mode for sequence query page. v1.17.0: *Support for user uploads of private records.